lfmeadow/llvm-issues/simplifycfg-repro/README.md

 - `opt-extra-true-phid4.ll` is the result with GEP enabled and with the simplifycfg tunable value raised to 4.
 The CFG is the same as without GEP.
+- `opt-extract-false.log`, `opt-extract-true.log`, and `opt-extract-true-phid4.log`
+have the debug information from the simplifycfg pass. `opt-extract-true.log` corresponds to the current trunk.
+You can see that simplifycfg bails out thinking that 4 PHI nodes will be created (even though they aren't actually created).
 - `llccmd.sh` will compile the optimized bitcode to amdgpu assembly.
 It isn't very interesting for this example.
 - `LLVMBitcode.bc` and `LLVMBitcode.ll` is the original bitcode for the kernel.
 You can